dsb-lab/CellBasedModels.jl/docs/src/Usage_Community.md

  - Base parameters like the time `dt` or the simulation box `simBox`.
  - User parameters.
- - `platform` argument to define the type of platform in which you want to evolve the model.
- - `agentAlg`, `modelAlg` and `mediumAlg` to define the integrator that you want to use.
-You can use our own integrators provided in the submodule `CBMIntegrators` that may be faster in general but in complex cases with stiff operation or in which you need high precission, you can always use the integrators from `DifferentialEquations.jl` suite.
- - `neighbors` algorithm.
-This defines the way of computing neighbors.
-This step is one of the most cost expensive in ABMs and the correct selection of algorithm can really afect your computational efficientcy.
-We provide several possible algorithms in the submodule `CBMNeighbors`.

 For example, we can define a community with more agents `N`, a `simulationBox` and random positions (`x`,`y`) in the unit box by constructing the Community as